namin/staged-miniKanren/docs/semantics.md

 `[s] state = stream<state>`

 Spelling out the state:
-(substitution+constraints sc, code l, counter n, falling-back f)
+(substitution+constraints sc, code l, counter n, list of touched variables t, falling-back f)

 what is the datatype in the L part of the state? it has a representation of the constructs of the language but also terms inside of that, which may contain logic variables.